megancoyle/flash-cards/README.md

 * As a user, I should be able to keep track of my progress in the game through score keeping.
 * As a user, I should be able to know when my answer is correct, and when it is wrong.
 * As a user, I should know when the game is over.

+<a href="https://megancoyle.github.io/flash-cards/">View the Flash Cards - "Learn How to Internet"</a>